The Oregon coast is one of the official 7 Wonders of Oregon, famed for its incredible landscapes.

-If you are not able to find the parking area, the other trail begins from Thunder Rock Cove, but is a bit longer.
+If you are not able to find the parking area, the other trail begins from Thunder Rock Cove, but is a bit longer and far more dangerous.

 ⛰ Southern Oregon Coast Photography at Thunder Rock Cove

-The trail to the right from Thunder Rock Cove will take you to Secret Beach, though it is a longer trail than the one suggested.
-However, be sure to explore the Thunder Rock Cove trail as well, as it offers some incredible vistas all of its own!
+The trail to the right from Thunder Rock Cove will take you to Secret Beach, though it is a longer trail than the one suggested and is easy to get lost or worse.
+It is not recommended to attempt this trail to Secret Beach.

 If you walk the trail, you will find some awesome places to photograph sunset at the actual Thunder Rock cove.
 It is especially impressive at high tides when the waves smash the rocks and explode in ocean spray.